chrishoangle/chrishoangle.github.io/project.md

 ## Modeling

 For this project, the main purpose of the investigation is to test some modeling algorithms that would best fit the dataset.
 Hence, I will be testing linear regression, ridge regression, neural network, random forest, decision tree regression, and simple vector regression (SVR).
 These methods are all commonly used in machine learning that help with quantitative predictions of the response variables, given extensive information about the explanatory variables.
 Each of these tactics has its own strengths and weaknesses, so I will test the accuracy of each algorithm.

+To evaluate model performance, we employed Regression Error Characteristic (REC) curves, which provide a quantitative assessment of the fraction of predictions that fall within a specified error tolerance for the log-transformed PM2.5 TW.
+The REC curve offers a comprehensive view of prediction accuracy across varying error thresholds.

+In addition to REC analysis, standard regression metrics including the coefficient of determination (R²) and root mean squared error (RMSE) were computed to quantify predictive accuracy.
+To further validate model behavior, predicted values were plotted against true target values to assess agreement and verify consistency with the REC trends.

 ### Linear Regression